-There have been two crashes in the study area over the last seven years.
-Both occurred on Pomfret Road south of the intersection with Stage Road.
+There have been four crashes reported in the study area over the last ten years according the VTrans Public Crash Data Query Tool.
+All occurred on Pomfret Road, two north of the intersection with Stage Road and two south of the intersection with Stage Road.